 The Breville Smart Oven was our winner in our review of toaster ovens—and it’s a great choice.
 It sports a convection fan—same as the Joule Air Fryer Toaster Oven—and has nine cooking functions, including toast, bagel, bake, roast, broil, pizza, cookies, reheat, and warm.
 What makes the Joule Air Fryer Toaster Oven different is its app connectivity, super convection fan (it’s higher-powered and creates more air circulation), and its air fryer, dehydrate, slow cook, and proof functions.

 The Breville Joule Oven Air Fryer Pro Toaster Oven is a great buy if you want to squeeze the most you can get out of an appliance; I loved that I could bake, roast, air fry, toast, and dehydrate all in one machine (freeing up some much-coveted countertop space).
 The convection feature on this baby was also a fantastic time saver.

 There are a few negatives, though.
 First, I didn’t find the app particularly helpful; functions like Autopilot, while nice in theory, didn’t really save me that much time or energy, and the notifications were more annoying than useful.
 I also couldn’t get the oven to connect to my Google Home, which would have been fun to try.

 So, if you want to save $100, you could spring for the Breville Smart Oven Air Fryer Pro instead, which seems very similar to the Joule oven (minus the app connectivity), though we haven’t tested it.
+Or you could get our favorite air fryer toaster oven, the Breville Smart Oven Air Fryer.
 And if you’re looking for an even more no-frills (sans air fryer and a few other functions) pick, we also like the Breville Smart Oven.